SidiqWaheed/Executive-Sales-Analysis/README.md

 The primary dataset used for this analysis is the "Executive_Sales_Reporting" file, containing detailed information about each sale made by the company.

+### Tool
+- Excel - Data cleaning: Cause this is a critical step in the data analysis pipeline.
+- VLOOKUP -